Nevada's 12th Senate district

 Nevada's 12th Senate district is one of 21 districts in the Nevada Senate.
-It has been represented by Republican Joe Hardy since 2010.
+It has been represented by Democrat Julie Pazina since 2022, succeeding Republican Joe Hardy.

 Geography

 District 12 covers the southern and eastern exurbs of Las Vegas in Clark County, including Mesquite, Bunkerville, Moapa Valley, Boulder City, Laughlin, and parts of Henderson and the Fort Mojave Indian Reservation.
 The district is home to the Hoover Dam.

 The district overlaps with Nevada's 3rd and 4th congressional districts, and with the 19th and 23rd districts of the Nevada Assembly.
 It borders the states of Arizona and California.

 Recent election results

 Nevada Senators are elected to staggered four-year terms; since 2012 redistricting, the 12th district has held elections in midterm years.